Detailed Cell Phone Policy Template Download

 Cell phone usage for illegal or dangerous activity, for purposes of harassment, or in ways that violate the company confidentiality policy may result in employee termination.

 It really depends on the company.
-For some types of businesses, where the distraction of a cellphone could be dangerous, this might be a good idea.
+For some types of businesses where the distraction of a cellphone could be dangerous, a cell phone policy might be a good idea.
 For other companies, a no cell phone policy at work could be a major turnoff to potential employees or could hinder employees' ability to get work done.

 What are some tips for making cell phone use at work less disruptive?

 Ask employees to keep cell phones in silent mode whenever possible, not to use them during meetings, and to keep cell phone usage at work focused on work tasks.
 Of course, your best bet is to put all of this in your employee cell phone policy.